uxillary/neo-qol/README.md

 ## Enhance Your Neopets Experience

 ### Disclaimer
 All scripts have been developed with caution to stay within the parameters set by The Neopets Team (TNT) policies and guidelines.
-While scripting remains a contested topic within the Neopets community, we've strived to ensure compliance. **Use these scripts at your own risk** — personally, I wouldn't use these on a main account, it's not worth the risk.
-I really just scripted these for fun.
+While scripting remains a contested topic within the Neopets community, we've strived to ensure compliance.
+Personally, I wouldn't use these scripts on a main account, it's not worth the risk.

+> [!CAUTION]
+>Use these scripts at your own risk.

 ### Helpful Resources
-For more clarity on the do's and don'ts of using scripts on Neopets, check out this comprehensive Reddit guide: [Am I Accidentally Cheating?](https://www.reddit.com/r/neopets/comments/fv06hm/am_i_accidentally_cheating_guide_to_figuring_out/)
+For more clarity on the do's and dont's of using scripts on Neopets, check out this comprehensive Reddit guide: [Am I Accidentally Cheating?](https://www.reddit.com/r/neopets/comments/fv06hm/am_i_accidentally_cheating_guide_to_figuring_out/)

 Experience enhancements include:
 - **Highlighting**: Easily spot items that may be of interest to you.